Thesis Writing with Scrivener

 Supplementary Material

 The Scrivener set-up encourages the inclusion of ‘supplementary’ material, such as other imported texts, PDFs and images etc. within project files (it has a default Binder folder called ‘Research’).
-I’ve found this a useful approach when writing papers, but I’ve decided to keep all support material separate for my thesis.
+I’ve found this a useful approach when writing papers, but I’ve decided to keep all support material separate for my thesis to keep it reasonably lightweight.

 Summary